techypoint/techypoint.github.io/_posts/create-a-website/2020-05-12-create-a-blog-part1.md

 So this tutorial is for those who wants to create a blog website.
 I have divided this blog into three parts -
 PART 1 - We first create a new Jekyll project and then move all the things we have build till now to this project.
-PART 2 - We will create blog posts for your webiste.
+PART 2 - We will create blog posts for your website.
 PART 3 - Show all the blog post on the page so that people can search it.

 Note- If you are just looking for website not blogs.
 Then you can skip this tutorial for now and continue with further tutorials.